CennoxX/htmlparser/README.md

 Because there is no universal standard for converting HTML/XML to JSON, a method has been chosen which hopefully fits.
-The goal is simply to get the output of pup into a more consumable format.
+The goal is simply to get the output of htmlparser into a more consumable format.

 ## Flags

-Run `pup --help` for a list of further options
+Run `htmlparser --help` for a list of further options